Keith Dewhurst

-Keith Dewhurst (born 24 December 1931) is an English playwright and film and television scriptwriter.
+Keith Dewhurst (24 December 1931 – 11 January 2025) was an English playwright and film and television scriptwriter.

-Life
+Life and career

-Born in Oldham, Keith Dewhurst was educated at Rydal School and Peterhouse, Cambridge, graduating with a B.A. in English in 1953.
+Born in Oldham on 24 December 1931, Dewhurst was educated at Rydal School and Peterhouse, Cambridge, graduating with a B.A. in English in 1953.
 After working as a yarn tester for Lancashire Cotton Corporation, he worked for the Manchester Evening Chronicle from 1955 to 1959, as their reporter on Manchester United.

-Dewhurst has written television plays since 1960, and plays for the theatre since the late 1960s.
-He has also written radio plays and a couple of novels.
+Dewhurst wrote television plays from 1960, and plays for the theatre from the late 1960s.
+He also wrote radio plays and a couple of novels.
 His non-fiction Underdogs (2012) tells the story of Darwen FC's long run in the 1879 F.A.
 Cup.

+Dewhurst died on 11 January 2025, at the age of 93.